 - Who do you call for a chat?
-That one person, you call daily or weekly and can talk to for hours.
+That one person you call daily or weekly and can talk to for hours.
 This one is top of my list because it’s easy to get into a little bubble with your little family (and rightly so) but at some point you’ll want to call that friend for a good chat.
-You might not be able to talk as much as before but make keeping in touch every now and then a priority, you’ll both have plenty to share I’m sure.
+You might not be able to talk as much as before, but ensure keeping in touch every now and then a priority, you’ll both have plenty to share I’m sure.

-- What do you do to destress?
+- What do you do to de-stress?
 Do you meditate, go for a run, have a bubble bath, read a book?
 It’s important to know what de-stressing means to you.
-I would always think that checking something off of my to-do list would help me to feel better but this could mean folding that pile of clothes that have been staring at me all week but does this destress me?
+I had started to believe that checking something off of my to-do list would help me to feel better.
+However, this could mean folding that pile of clothes that had been staring at me all week, but does this destress me?
 Not at all but a bubble bath definitely does the trick.